-In recognition of National Cancer Control Month, the CEOs Against Cancer® program will be hosting the Fit2BeCancerFree 2017 CEOs Challenge on April 19.
+This April, the CEOs Against Cancer® program will host the Fit2BeCancerFree CEOs Challenge.
 Together, chapter members will step together during this workday step-tracking event to encourage their colleagues, friends, and community to get active.

 There are more than 500 members of the American Cancer Society CEOs Against Cancer program who represent a powerful network that includes the most prominent names in business today.
 Members bring the passion, expertise and resources needed to prevent, treat and cure this disease, which costs U.S. employers $225.8 billion each year.